 In New Zealand during 2003-2007, dental caries were the leading cause of dental admissions in both children and young people.
 Amongst preschool (0-4 years) and school (5-14 years) age children, diseases of the pulp / periapical tissue were the second most frequent cause of dental admission, while embedded / impacted teeth made a significant contribution in young people (13-18 years).
-In Hutt Valley DHB the pattern was similar, with dental caries being the leading cause of dental admissions in all age groups, diseases of the pulp / periapical tissue being the second leading cause in preschool / school age children, and embedded / impacted teeth being the second leading cause in young people (Table 81).
+In Auckland DHB the pattern was similar, with dental caries being the leading cause of dental admissions in all age groups, diseases of the pulp / periapical tissue being the second leading cause in preschool / school age children, and embedded / impacted teeth being the second leading cause in young people (Table 81).

 In New Zealand during 1990-2007, admissions for dental caries increased markedly for preschool (0-4 years) and school age (5-12 years) children.
 While admissions for young people (13-18 years) doubled during this period, the rate of increase was much less marked than for younger age groups.
-In Hutt Valley DHB, while dental admission increased in all age groups, during the 2000s rates for preschool children were lower than the New Zealand average, while rates for primary school age children were higher (Figure 128).
+In Auckland DHB the pattern was similar, although admissions in all age groups were lower than the New Zealand average during the past 4 years (Figure 128).